aconley/mbb_emcee/README.md

 below), and width is the width (also in GHz).
 So, for example, PdBI_135_3.6.
 Delta function passbands are also allowed using inst_delta_cent, where, again, cent is the central frequency.

+In addition, a box with a central taken out is also supported.
+This is meant to represent a dual-sideband or sideband-separating receiver.
+This is specified in terms of the central frequency, the total width, and the width of the gap (which is centered).
+So, for example, SMA_dsb_230_8_2 would be a 230 GHz centered band with a total width of 8 GHz but the central 2 GHz with no response.

-Finally, ALMA type passbands are allowed using inst_alma_cent where, again, cent is the central frequency in GHz.
-ALMA band 9 is not supported, and the assumption is that the standard IF ranges are used.
+A specialization of this is also available for the ALMA recievers used in their widest frequency scan mode.
+Here the specification is inst_alma_cent where, again, cent is the central frequency in GHz.
+ALMA bands 9 and 10 are not supported, and the assumption is that the standard IF ranges are used.
 For ALMA band 3, for example, this means 3.75 GHz coverage, a 8 GHz gap, then 3.75 GHz coverage, with the center of the 8 GHz gap at the central frequency.
 For band 6, on the other hand, the central gap is 12 GHz.
-More complex tunings require a special built filter file.
+More complex tunings require a special built filter file, or maybe the dsb construction used above.
 Note that this usually means the name of your band is something like ALMA_alma_230, since alma is both a telescope and a type of passband.
-None of the values are case sesitive.
+Yes, this looks kind of stupid, but it's to give you the freedom to name your inst something else if you want.
+None of the values are case sensitive.

 It is also possible to specify the units as microns instead of GHz by appending um to the first numerical argument -- for example,